The Shareholder of Tucows (TCX) is Buying Shares

 See today’s analyst top recommended stocks >>

-In the last 30 days, insiders have sold $305.3K worth of TCX shares and purchased $272K worth of TCX shares.
-The insider sentiment on Tucows has been negative according to 68 insider trades in the past three months.
+The insider sentiment on Tucows has been negative according to 70 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 TipRanks has tracked 36,000 company insiders and found that a few of them are better than others when it comes to timing their transactions.
 See which 3 stocks are most likely to make moves following their insider activities.